Literature, Health Science, and the Environment by Professor Julia Keefer

 The following breakdown relates to the Lessons, which in fact should be recursive, which means you read all the lessons at the beginning of the semester and keep re-reading them every week as you gather your research and write your paper.
 If you are reading this Syllabus without the Lessons, note that you only have the tip of the iceberg.
 This is a workshop, which means that some of the activities and focus must change in response to your immediate needs.
 You are submitting weekly papers on your research topic no matter what.
 Therefore, the content of those entries depends on your personal research journey.

-September 9: First weekly assignment due on your research topic.
+February 3: First weekly assignment due on your research topic.
 Lecture on Claims of Value--definitions, denotative and connotative meanings, literary analysis, critical thinking, compare/contrast, social norms.
 Go over literary reading list.
-Short lecture on all the books.

-October 21: Midterms due.
+March 17: Midterms due any time before spring break.
 Put bibliography and long paper on one document.
 Review rubric of assessment.

 Weekly assignments are evaluated pass/fail, but constructive comments are made and uploaded to your Progress Report in the Drop Box.
 I will be evaluating your academic essays verbally by commenting on thesis, motive, key terms, evidence, analysis, structure, stitching, sources, reflecting, orienting, stance and style.
 The SOAR rubric (Style, Originality, Argumentation, Depth, Diversity and Analysis of Research) is used by me and for peer review of midterms and final papers.